-He led the department for thirty years, never missing an appointment, even when ill.
+He led the department for three decades, never missing an appointment, even when ill.
 In addition to teaching theory classes and lessons, he also conducted the band and orchestra.
-An often expressed sentiment during those years was that he was the department.
+An often-expressed sentiment during those years was that he was the department.

-The 1944 annual was dedicated to him and when the present music building at PUC was completed in 1966 and occupied the following year, it too, like the earlier building, was named for him.
+The 1944 annual was dedicated to him at the time of his retirement, and when the present music building at PUC, a large well-equipped facility, was completed in 1966 and occupied the following year, it too, like the earlier building, was named for him.
 Two years later, the college awarded him its first doctorate, an honorary Doctor of Fine Arts.

 On that occasion, PUC President Floyd Rittenhouse cited Paulin for his "unswerving dedication to the highest standards of musical excellence, faithful adherence to Christian principles, penetrating insight into the wellsprings of human conduct, consistency, dependability, unfailing kindness, scholarly tastes and ideals, persistence and patience in difficulty, and an unfailing and delicious sense of humor."

-At the time of his death at age 91, a number of tributes given at the funeral service were printed in an article in the Pacific Union Recorder by Roger W. Coon titled “The Patriarch of Howell Mountain’ Passes to his Rest.”
-Guy F. Wolfkill, one of two living former faculty members who remembered Paulin’s arrival on campus 55 years earlier, observed, “In his 55 years of life on this mountain, I was participant in many personal conversations and many group conversations, and I attended scores of faculty meetings with this man.
-And I never heard him speak one unkind word of criticism against anybody or anything in all these years.”
+Mary died on August 20, 1969, at age 86 and Noah died less than two months later, on October 13, 1969, at age 91.
+A number of tributes given at a his funeral service three days later were printed in an article by Roger W. Coon in the Pacific Union Recorder titled "\'The Patriarch of Howell Mountain\' Passes to His Rest."
+Guy F. Wolfkill, one of two living former faculty members who remembered Paulin\'s arrival on campus, observed, "In his 55 years of life on this mountain, I was participant in many personal conversations and many group conversations, and I attended scores of faculty meetings with this man.
+And I never heard him speak one unkind word of criticism against anybody or anything in all these years."

 Church pastor Arthur Escobar, commented, "Music was not merely his profession, it was his life.
 His goal was to make people happy through music.
 He read his Bible through nearly sixty times; and his life was the exemplification of the truths it taught.
 There was no weakness in this man.
 He never hurled a baton at students in his orchestra nor were there angry words.
 He was a man of modesty and humility, yet a man of courage."